martintrojer/martintrojer.github.com/content/post/2012-08-12-ckanren-time.md

 the core.logic code terminates in ~6 seconds where as the hand rolled code loops forever (well, I gave up after 20 minutes).

 ### Conclusion
 In most cases where "searching" is involved, I warmly recommend using core.logic.
-The expressive power makes for easy to read code, and the performance cost over hand rolled code is either not very significant or reverse (i.e. core.logic is faster).
-The new constraints primitives (cKanren) in core.logic-0.8 is a great addition to an already impressive library.
+The expressive power makes for easy-to-read code, and the performance cost over hand-rolled code is either not very significant or reversed (i.e., core.logic is faster).
+The new constraints primitives (cKanren) in core.logic-0.8 are a great addition to an already impressive library.

 Some other stuff;